NOAA-MDL/CAMPS/docs/source/overview/index.rst

 Figure 1, below, attempts to capture some of these concepts in a data flow diagram.

 .. image:: StatPPTrainingPhasev0.1.png
+   :alt: a data flow diagram of a generic statistical post-processing training phase

+   A data flow diagram of the training phase of a generic statistical post-processing technique

 Figure 2, below, also captures these concepts, but applies them to the **Production Phase**.

 .. image:: StatPPProductionPhasev0.1.png
+   :alt: a data flow diagram of a generic statistical post-processing implementation phase

+   A data flow diagram of the implementation phase of a generic statistical post-processing technique

 2.1  Metadata Concepts
 ======================